How you can support your college student’s mental health

 - Get a local physician for your child.
 Most on-campus counseling services offer a limited number of visits with a mental health counselor per semester or year.
 If your child needs on-going care or rapid access to a mental health professional if his or her condition becomes harder to manage with the added stresses and demands of college, it can be helpful to have a local psychologist, counselor, or psychiatrist who is familiar with your child’s case and treatment plan.
 You can find a local mental health provider through your health insurance network, ask for a recommendation from the college counseling staff, or connect with a mental health specialist with the help of a health advisor.

 - Ensure your child’s medical records can be accessed quickly.
-A secure, online universal medical record provides any physician or mental health professional who treats your child with his or her comprehensive medical record, which can be especially important in an emergency.
+A secure, online curated medical record provides any physician or mental health professional who treats your child with his or her comprehensive medical record, which can be especially important in an emergency.
 Before your children leave for college, they should review their medical records with their doctors to make sure the information is accurate and up to date.

 - Take advantage of online resources.
 There are a growing number of online resources that may be helpful for college students dealing with mental health issues.
 JED offers information on mental health, suicide prevention, and how to find help in a crisis.
 Half of Us and the National Alliance on Mental Illness (NAMI) provide links to mental health resources and information about a range of mental health issues.